H4L3ST0RM/Hale-Capital/README.md

+# This repo is being redesigned into a project, that will contain a collection of small applications...

 # Hale-Capital
 Building a trade bot through the Alpaca API.
 Want it to be abstract enough to implement various strategies relatively easily.
 Will begin by implementing traditional strategies,